dosyacat/CS180-group-proj/README.md

 ## 'Message.java'

-The Message class represents a message exchanged between users within the messenger application.
-It encapsulates information such as the sender, receiver, content, and timestamp of the message.
+ The Message class serves as a representation of messages within a messaging system.
+It utilizes Serializable for object serialization and SuperMessage for extra message-related features.
+This class encapsulates sender, receiver, content, and message time properties, offering methods for retrieval and modification.
+Additionally, its toString method generates a string representation of the message.

 ## 'Input.java'

- The Input class provides methods for reading user input from the console.
-It includes functionalities to read characters, integers within a range, strings with specified length limits, email addresses, and user selections.
+ The Input class simplifies console input in Java programs, providing functions for reading characters, integers with defined bounds, strings with or without spaces, and email addresses.
+It ensures input validation, manages empty or lengthy input, and prompts users for appropriate responses.

 ## 'Database.java'

-The DataBase class serves as a storage mechanism for user data within the messenger application.
-It utilizes a HashMap to efficiently store and retrieve user objects based on their usernames.
+ The DataBase class serves as a data manager, utilizing a HashMap to link usernames to user objects.
+It enables adding users, verifying account credentials, and accessing user details.
+Additionally, it offers functionality for displaying user information and viewing profile pictures, enhancing the user experience.

 ## 'MessageDataBase.java'

-The MessageDataBase class serves as a storage mechanism for messages within the messenger application.
-It maintains an ArrayList to store messages and a HashMap to index messages by receiver usernames for efficient retrieval.
+The MessageDataBase class functions as a storage system for messages in the messenger application.
+It utilizes an ArrayList to store messages and a HashMap to index messages by receiver usernames, ensuring efficient retrieval.

 ## 'MessageService.java'

-The MessageService class provides functionality for sending messages between users within the messenger application.
-It creates a message object, sets its attributes such as sender, receiver, content, and time, and then adds the message to both the sender's and receiver's message lists.
+The MessageService class facilitates the exchange of messages among users in the messenger application.
+It initializes a message object, configuring its attributes like sender, receiver, content, and timestamp, before adding the message to both the sender's and receiver's message repositories.

 ## 'UserFriendDataBase.java'

-The UserFriendDataBase class manages the friend-related functionalities for users within the messenger application.
-It keeps track of friends, friend requests, and blocked friends using separate hash maps.
+In Java, the UserFriendDataBase class implements the UserFriendDataBaseInterface, overseeing user friendships.
+It manages friend requests, blocking/unblocking friends, and displaying friend lists.
+Utilizing HashMaps, it effectively stores and manages friend, request, and blocked friend information in the application.

 ## 'UserMessageDataBase.java'

-The UserMessageDataBase class manages the message-related functionalities for users within the messenger application.
-It keeps track of sent and received messages using separate array lists and hash maps.
+The UserMessageDataBase class oversees message-related features for users in the messenger application.
+It tracks sent and received messages through separate array lists and hash maps.

-## 'UserService'
+## 'UserService'.java

-The UserService class encapsulates several methods designed to manage and check various aspects of user interactions within a messenger application.
+The UserService class comprises multiple methods aimed at overseeing and verifying distinct aspects of user interactions within a messenger application.

+## Picture.java

+The Picture class facilitates image uploading and display in a graphical user interface.
+Using Java's ImageIO and Swing libraries, it enables users to upload and view images from their computer, with resizable options.
+This enhances Java applications, offering seamless image handling and integration within the interface.

+## PictureMessage.java

+PictureMessage class represents a serialized message with an image, implementing SuperMessage for message functionalities.
+It stores sender, receiver, image data, and time.
+Methods manage message details, including toString() for displaying the message with the image.

+## DataBaseInterface.java

+The DataBaseInterface defines methods for database management in Java.
+It covers adding users, checking credentials, displaying user info with profile pictures, and finding users by username.
+It's a blueprint for implementing database operations, ensuring standardized interaction with user data.
+Implementing classes customize these methods as needed.

+## InputInterface.java

+The InputInterface simplifies console input handling in Java applications by providing methods to read characters, integers within specified limits or ranges, strings with or without spaces, email addresses, and single-character selections ('Y' or 'N').
+Implementing classes are required to define these methods, promoting consistent input processing and enhancing usability across the application.

+## MessageDataBaseInterface.java

+The MessageDataBaseInterface defines methods for handling message data in Java applications.
+It includes functions for adding messages, accessing and updating message collections stored as ArrayLists and HashMaps.
+This interface acts as a guide for implementing message-related database operations in Java programs.

+## MessageInterface.java

+The MessageInterface extends Serializable and specifies methods for handling message data.
+It provides functionality to retrieve and update sender and receiver details, message content, and timestamp.
+This interface guarantees that message objects can be serialized to preserve data integrity during storage or transmission.

+## MessageServiceInterface.java

+The MessageServiceInterface defines methods for sending text and picture messages in Java applications.
+It provides functionality to send text messages with designated sender, receiver, and content, along with sending picture messages between users.

+## PictureInterface.java

+The PictureInterface manages picture-related tasks in Java apps, enabling users to upload images from their computers and display them.
+These methods serve as a framework for implementing picture functionalities while allowing adaptability in application development.

+## PictureMessageInterface.java

+The PictureMessageInterface handles picture messages in Java, allowing manipulation of sender, receiver, image data, and message time.
+It also facilitates conversion to string format and image display.

+## UserInterface.java

+The UserInterface, which extends Serializable, outlines methods to handle user data in Java applications.
+It covers functions such as managing friends, message privacy settings, handling messages, and accessing user profile details.
+Serving as a blueprint, it ensures uniformity and adaptability in application development.

+## UserFriendDataBaseInterface.java

+The UserFriendDataBaseInterface in Java outlines operations for handling user friendships.
+It enables adding, removing, and manipulating friends, accepting or declining friend requests, and blocking or unblocking friends.
+This interface supports retrieval of data about blocked friends, pending requests, and existing connections, facilitating effective user interaction in applications.

+## UserMessageDataBaseInterface.java

+The Java UserMessageDataBaseInterface manages user messages, enabling addition, display, and deletion of sent and received messages, alongside message count retrieval.
+It also offers functionality for accessing and modifying message arrays and hash maps, streamlining message management in applications.

+## UserService.java

+The UserServiceInterface provides essential user-related functionalities in Java apps, including security checks, friendship, message handling, and privacy settings.
+These methods enable efficient user interaction and security management within the application environment.